NixOS/rfcs/rfcs/0145-doc-strings.md

 - `NixOS/nix` should implement native support for doc-comments.

-Primarily because the *Nix* language requires access to the actual evaluator for building correct relations between doc-comment and and the expressions they document.
+Primarily because the *Nix* language requires access to the actual evaluator for building correct relations between doc-comment and and the node they document.

 > Note: We considered implementation details, but specifying those is out of scope for this rfc.